ccarrero-sf/cortex_agents_rbac/README.md

 - Orchestation:

 Here you can provide detailed instructions to the Agent about how to work.
 This is the place to teach your agent how to work and think.
+As we have documents where information may be disperse, we are going to instruct the agent to verify the document title with something like this:

+"When answering product specifications always check you are answering the question for the product the question is asked for.
+You should look to the document title to identify documents properly."

 - Access: